aphp/edsnlp/contributing.md

 Should your contribution propose a bug fix, we require the bug be thoroughly tested.

-### Architecture of a pipeline
+### Architecture of a pipeline component

-Pipelines should follow the same pattern :
+Pipes should follow the same pattern :

 ```
-edsnlp/pipelines/<pipeline>
+edsnlp/pipes/<pipe>
-   |-- <pipeline>.py                # Defines the component logic
+   |-- <pipe>.py                # Defines the component logic
    |-- patterns.py                  # Defines matched patterns
-   |-- factory.py                   # Declares the pipeline to spaCy
+   |-- factory.py                   # Declares the component to spaCy
 ```

 ### Style Guide